 - Complimentary, one-year membership in The Facilitators Network, a program to support your professional development as a Mussar facilitator.

 - Special invitations to Mussar Institute webinars and gatherings.

-You must have taken Season of Mussar I or have similar Mussar va’ad experience.
+Prerequisites: You must have taken Seeking Everyday Holiness, A Season of Mussar I, or Pathway Part I or have similar va’ad experience.